PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 Due to a file-writing issue with the package-modified APatch manager on the target device, we need a standard Android device to help with the patching process.
 #### 1) Create the APatched Image on a "Helper" Device
 You will need a standard, unrestricted Android device (a phone or tablet) to act as a "helper device".
-* From the downloaded APK.zip, get the APatch_10763_original.apk.
+* From the downloaded Apatch.zip, get the APatch_10763_original.apk.
 Also, locate the stock, official boot.img for your target device.
 * Install and Transfer:
 Install APatch_10763_original.apk on your "helper device".